dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 There are implied "reasonable" limits on the size (in bytes) of both keys and values, but they are not formally specified.
-Protobuf messages have a hard specified limit of 2 GByte (due to 32-bit signed arthimetic), and most implementations impose a (configurable) 64 MByte limit.
+Protobuf messages have a hard specified limit of 2 GByte (due to 32-bit signed arithmetic), and most implementations impose a (configurable) 64 MByte limit.
 Should this DEP impose specific limits on key and value sizes?
 Would be good to decide before Draft status.